Delta Junction —

 The Delta Bison Herd

 In 1928, 23 bison from the National Bison Range in Moiese, Montana were transplanted to their historic range along the Delta River.
 By 1947 the herd of plains bison had increased to 400 animals.
-Beginning in 1951, hunting was allowed and is currently used to limit the herd to a precalving population of 275–300 bison.
-The herd is maintained at this level to reduce the potential for damage to agricultural crops and to keep the herd within the carrying capacity of its summer range.
-About 6,000–11,000 people apply each year for an average of 40 permits to hunt Delta bison.
+Beginning in 1951, hunting was allowed and is currently used to limit the herd to a precalving population of 360 bison.
+The herd is maintained at this level to reduce the potential for damage to agricultural crops.
+The Department of Fish and Game receives over 40,000 applications annually for 80 to 120 permits to hunt Delta bison.
 Delta bison have been used to start three other herds in Alaska.

 The Delta herd's summer range is along the Delta River, in the eastern interior of the state, southwest of Delta Junction.
 In the fall, bison migrate from the Delta River toward Delta Junction.
 Prior to agricultural development, the winter range included country east of Delta Junction between the Granite Mountains and Tanana Hills.
 With development of agriculture, bison began using farms extensively during the fall and winter.